1. 705. 304. 6246

 Mycoplasma hominis is a common pathogenic bacterium.
 In small quantities, it is present in the urinary tract and the genital tract of about half of all women and fewer men.
 Higher quantities can be transmitted by sexual contact, via unprotected vaginal sex or shared sex toys.

-Infection results than in colonisation of the genitalia, affecting up to 50 percent of sexually active females and males.
+Infection results than in colonization of the genitalia, affecting up to 50 percent of sexually active females and males.
 It can also be passed from an infected mother to her baby during childbirth by cervical and vaginal contact.

 This pathogen is also known to cause painful urinary tract infections (UTIs), especially in women.
 More likely to contract Mycoplasma hominis infection are people with suppressed immune systems, such as those with HIV/AIDS or who have recently undergone an organ transplant.
 For these persons, this pathogenic bacterium can be particularly harmful.

 Sexual intercourse with a person infected by Mycoplasma hominis can also increase the risk of contracting HIV infection.